personal growth and travel blog on my canvas homepage banner image

 The photos aren’t great.
 But that doesn’t matter.
 I gained weight with each meal, but that was not important either.

-I’ve reasons to not list all the Malaysian street food dishes but focus on my individual food experience.
+I’ve reasons to not list all the Malaysia street food dishes but focus on my individual food experience.
 First, I’m a pescatarian, and I don’t eat any meat apart from fish.
 I don’t eat eggs even in desserts, so all the pancakes and other popular Malaysian sweets are out of my scope.

 Also, the idea behind my writing is to share more of my experience and not give you a list that will have every item you need to check off.
 Hence this narrative on some of my favorite Malaysian foods isn’t an exhaustive list of the street dishes of Malaysia.